obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 "Common cases for triaging include dismissing an alert when the risk is tolerable, or escalating an alert's severity after evaluation."

 **Visuals:**
-- Show a scenario of dismissing an alert with reasons like 'Risk is tolerable to this project'.
+- Examples of common triage actions.
-- Show a scenario of escalating an alert from 'Monitor' to 'Block' based on deeper analysis.
+- Show a case where an alert is escalated from monitor to block after evaluation.

 **Text on Screen:**
-"Common Triage Scenarios"
+"Common Triage Cases"
-"Dismiss or escalate alerts based on project-specific evaluations."
+"Manage alerts effectively with custom actions."

 ---